MrOwaisAbdullah/Web-App-with-Streamlit/README.md

   Choose between a default bar chart and custom Altair charts with interactive filtering widgets.

 - **Conversion Options:**
-  Convert your data to CSV, Excel, JSON, or XML formats.
+  Convert your data to CSV, Excel, or JSON formats.

 - **AI-Powered Cleaning Suggestions:**
   Generate clear, actionable data cleaning recommendations using the Gemini API.